 We always prefer clean and classic here at Alexandra Wood and usually say to our grooms to choose a classic Oxford style for classic suits and brogues for tweed suits.
 However, the choice really is yours and sometimes purchasing a few styles and trying on with your suit can be the best way to see what really looks the best.

 We know that you’ll also want your Groomsmen looking incredible (Not as much as you of course) but them complimenting you is important.
 We tend to advise that the Groomsmen are dressed slightly differently.
 If you’re in navy then choose either one shade lighter or darker, so that your look is differentiated.
-Gone are the days where weddings are very uniform.
+Gone are the days where weddings are like uniforms.

 If you’ve chosen a burgundy spot tie for example, you may want your Groomsmen wearing a plainer version, so that you all look well put together but don’t look too matchy matchy.